NN4Neurosim/nn4n/README.md

 # Neural Networks for Neuroscience
-Neural network has been increasingly used as a means to study both computational and theoretical neuroscience in recent years.
-We include some of the most commonly used the NN architectures in the research of neuroscience to ease the implementation process.
+Some of the most commonly used the NN architectures in neuroscience research are included in this project to ease the implementation process.

 ## Table of contents
 - [Install](#install)